mpy-dev-ml/UmbraCore/README.md

 [![Made with ❤️ in London](https://img.shields.io/badge/Made%20with%20%E2%9D%A4%EF%B8%8F%20in-London-D40000.svg)](https://github.com/mpy-dev-ml/UmbraCore)
 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

-UmbraCore is built upon the foundation of [Restic](https://restic.net), a remarkable open-source backup programme that has set the standard for secure, efficient, and reliable backups.
-We are deeply grateful to the Restic team for their years of dedication in creating and maintaining such an exceptional tool.
+UmbraCore is built to extend the foundation of [Restic](https://restic.net), a remarkable open-source backup programme that has set the standard for secure, efficient, and reliable backups.
+We are deeply grateful to the Restic team for their years of dedication in creating and maintaining such an exceptional tool, without whom UmbraCore would not exist.

+In particular, we have focussed extensively on enable Restic to work more fully within Swift sandboxed enviornments as well as using native macOS security features coupled with Restic for those of us who struggle to remember passwords.

-Our mission with UmbraCore is to extend Restic's capabilities specifically for macOS application developers, providing a type-safe, Swift-native interface while maintaining complete compatibility with Restic's core functionality.
-UmbraCore is not an alternative to Restic, but rather a complementary tool that makes Restic's powerful features more accessible in the macOS development ecosystem.
+Our mission with UmbraCore is to extend Restic's capabilities specifically for macOS application developers, providing a type-safe, Swift-native interface whilst maintaining complete compatibility with Restic's core functionality.
+UmbraCore is not an alternative to Restic but, rather, a complementary tool that makes Restic's powerful features more accessible in the macOS development ecosystem.

 If you find UmbraCore useful, please consider:
 - [Supporting the Restic project](https://github.com/sponsors/fd0)